Click here to sign up for my free Rick’s Tech Tips Newsletter!

-This computer has always booted to the Desktop but this morning it booted to what looks very similar to the “Start Screen” that was on my old Windows 8 laptop.
+This computer always booted to the Desktop after I installed Windows 10 but this morning it booted to what looks very similar to the old Windows 8 “Start Screen”.

 My friend came over and used my computer last night and he must have done something to make it start doing this.